Military history of the United Kingdom during World War II

 The United Kingdom and allied countries signed the Declaration of St James's Palace in June 1941 committing to no separate peace with Germany and setting out principles to serve as the basis of a future peace.
 Churchill agreed an alliance with the Soviet Union in July and began sending supplies to the USSR.
 By August, Churchill and American President Franklin Roosevelt had drafted the Atlantic Charter to define goals for the post-war world.
 In December, the Empire of Japan attacked British and American holdings with near-simultaneous offensives against Southeast Asia and the Central Pacific including an attack on the US fleet at Pearl Harbor.
 Britain and America declared war on Japan, opening the Pacific War.
 The Grand Alliance of the United Kingdom, the United States and the Soviet Union was formed and Britain and America agreed a Europe first grand strategy for the war.
 The Declaration by United Nations drafted by Roosevelt and Churchill in Washington in December 1941 formalised the Allies of World War II.
-The UK and her Allies suffered many disastrous defeats in the Asia-Pacific war during the first six months of 1942.
+The UK, the US and their Allies suffered many disastrous defeats in the Asia-Pacific war during the first six months of 1942.
+The Eastern Front between the Soviet Union and Nazi Germany became the largest theatre of war ever to take place.

 There were eventual hard-fought victories in 1943 in the North-African campaign, led by General Bernard Montgomery, and in the subsequent Italian campaign.
 British forces played major roles in the production of Ultra signals intelligence, the strategic bombing of Germany, and the Normandy landings of June 1944.
-The liberation of Europe followed on 8 May 1945, achieved with the Soviet Union, the United States and other Allied countries.
+The liberation of Europe followed on 8 May 1945, achieved by the Soviet Union, the United States, the United Kingdom and other Allied countries.
 The Battle of the Atlantic was the longest continuous military campaign of the War.

-In the South-East Asian theatre, the Eastern Fleet conducted strikes in the Indian Ocean.
-The British Army led the Burma campaign to drive Japan out of the British colony.
-Involving a million troops at its peak, drawn primarily from British India, the campaign was finally successful in mid-1945.
+The Pacific War, fought primarily between China, the United States and Japan, was geographically the largest theater of the war.
+In the South-East Asian theatre, the British Eastern Fleet conducted strikes in the Indian Ocean.
+The British Army led the Burma campaign to drive Japan out of the British colony; involving a million troops at its peak, drawn primarily from British India, the campaign was finally successful in mid-1945.
 The British Pacific Fleet took part in the Battle of Okinawa and the final naval strikes on Japan.
 British scientists contributed to the Manhattan Project to design a nuclear weapon.
-The use of these weapons by the United States led to the surrender of Japan, which was announced on 15 August 1945 and signed on 2 September 1945.
+The decision to use these weapons was made by the Anglo-American Combined Policy Committee and led to the surrender of Japan, which was announced on 15 August 1945 and signed on 2 September 1945.

-For the domestic history see United Kingdom home front during World War II.
+For the domestic history see British home front during World War II.